taoprajjwal/FTP-Prajjwal-Romeno/README.md

 Transfer a file from the client to the server.
 The file must exist in the current working directory on the client.

+#### EXIT
+Exits the client program.
+The only way to exit the server is to send a SIGINT through CTRL-C

 # Implementation Details

 ### Concurrency